 How to Prevent Slip and Fall Accidents When you are young, you hardly worry about the prospect of falling.
 Generally, the worst that happens is a small bruise, be it on your tailbone or your ego.
-Even if the fall is more severe than usual, broken bones tend to recover more easily when you’re younger, and you retain a greater independence during Continue reading
+Even if the fall is more severe than usual, broken bones tend to recover more easily when you’re younger, Continue reading

 While everyone should take the time to consider their end-of-life plans with family and loved ones, that process is all the more important for veterans and active service members.
 There are several circumstances, benefits, and services these men and women will have to consider that don’t apply to the civilian population.
 These benefits apply to Continue reading

 These days, eco-conscious decisions can be found in just about every industry.
 Across the U.S., more and more people are trying to reduce their carbon footprint, limit their pollution, recycle more often, compost their biodegradable trash, and drive in electric cars – or just bike.
 The funeral industry is no different: Families have begun seeking Continue reading